 KABA: Keep and Bear Arms is a RKBA-related news site; primarily an aggregator, but with some original material.
 Once a very active site for RKBA activists, it was acquired by Gottlieb and devolved into somnolent mediocrity very quickly.

 NRA: The National Rifle Association bills itself as the oldest and largest pro-RKBA group in America, and enjoys that reputation in the media.
 In recent decades, many pro-RKBA people and groups have noted that the NRA appears to be encouraging gun control legislation in order to have something to claim to be fighting while fundraising.
 Notably, the NRA helped write an “assault weapon” ban in Columbus, OH, and torpedoed a New Hampshire bill recognizing Constitutional Carry.
 The NRA frequently endorses “pro-gun” candidates with weak or bad records on Second Amendment issues, or who adopt such anti-RKBA positions once in office.
 The NRA does run excellent firearms and hunting training.

 SAF: The Second Amendment Foundation is an RKBA group that focuses on legal action.
 Notable for many successful challenges to gun control laws all the way up to US the Supreme Court, including Heller and McDonald.
-A Gottlieb group, it is unusually effective, though it has stumbled in endorsing universal background checks.
+A Gottlieb group, it is unusually effective, though it has stumbled in endorsing universal background checks and bump-fire regulation.